What is the mission of Historic Annapolis?

 - 60 and 40 minute trolley tours

 Become a member today, and join us in our ongoing efforts to keep Maryland’s Capital a vital and popular city.
 CLICK HERE to sign up online!
-If you to speak to some one about the different membership options, please contact our membership office at 410.267.7619.
+If you wish to speak to someone about the different membership options, please contact our membership office at 410.267.7619.

 Street and meter parking is available as well as garage parking.
 The three closest garages to our properties are: Hillman Garage on Main Street, Gotts Court Garage on West Street, and the Bladen Street Garage.
 CLICK HERE to get more details on garage locations and rates.

 Do you have programs for kids and families?

 Historic Annapolis offers many engaging and inspiring programs for kids to learn about the history of Annapolis, allowing children to explore and investigate ways in which life during the 18th century was different and also similar to their present day lives.
 Programs include, but are not limited to: